Skip to content

 The data frame is expected to have a minimum of two columns that give the source and target nodes of edges.
 Additional columns in the data frame will be mapped to edge attributes.

-whether or not to allow multiple edges between the same node pair.
-By
+Whether or not to allow multiple edges between the same node pair.
+By default multi edges are ignored.

 Example